arconnectio/landing/outstatic/content/knowledge-base-articles/mobile-app-how-to-manage-assets-dashboard-asset-list.md

 - Assets the user has hidden from the main AO assets list

-In the full AO assets list, ArConnect users can manage the following:
+In the full AR & AO assets list, ArConnect users can manage the following:

-- Send any asset by clicking on the asset

-- Hide assets by swiping swiping left on the asset and clicking the eyeball

-- View asset settings by swiping lift on the asset and clicking the setting gear
+- Remove an asset from the Dashboard by enabling or disabling the toggle for the specific asset

 - Import an AO asset by clicking the Import Asset button

-- Unhide an asset by going to the Hidden Assets list, swiping left on the asset and clicking the eyeball